kmaida/angular-mediacheck/README.md

 ### Child Components

 Your root app component should be ubiquitious enough for child components to use it without having to inject `MediacheckService` and create their own matchMedia listeners.
-Here is an example showing two ways to use the base component's properties to react to matchmedia events:
+Here is an example showing two ways to use the base component's properties to react to media query events:

 ```
 import { Component, Input, OnChanges } from '@angular/core';